paulbarmstrong/optimus-ddb-client/docs/classes/OptimusDdbClient.md

 **`Throws`**

-ItemShapeValidationError if an item does not match the Table's `itemShape`.
+ItemValidationError if an item does not match the Table's `itemSchema`.

 **`Throws`**